something-predictable/node-service/instructions.md

 Remember, tests will automatically fail if errors are logged, so there's no need to assert that `getLoggedEntries()`is free of errors.

 If a handler does a fetch to **endpoints not owned by us**, consider using creating a helper mock server using Nodejs' built-in `createServer` in the `node:http` module and use environment variable to direct the handler to hit that mock, and use it in all relevant tests.
 Put such mocks at the bottom of the test files that need them.
-For **our own endpoints** and public external endpoints that doesn't mutate anything, just let the fetch run as is against a suitably deployed service configured in env.txt.
+For **our own endpoints** and public external endpoints that doesn't mutate anything, just let the fetch run as-is against an already deployed service configured in env.txt.
 Ask if you do not know where it's deployed.

 ## Related Packages